Where to Stay in Amsterdam with a Family : Our Canal House

 tour a traditional amsterdam canal house

-If you are looking for a great place to stay in Amsterdam I highly recommend a traditional Amsterdam canal house along the Keizersgracht canal.
-With it’s central location and beautiful views, you can’t go wrong.
 If you are looking to travel in Europe (or anywhere else for that matter!) with your family, I highly recommend Airbnb.
 I think the secret is looking for properties with 4-5 star reviews, and lots of them!
 Then go one step further to really look at those reviews and see if they are genuine.
 It is easy to tell if the reviewers are from many different places, and have left many different reviews themselves.
 We found that in those cases, you could really trust that what you saw online would end up being just as wonderful in real life.
 Our friend Shannon was the one that really encouraged us and kind of held our hand along the way initially with this process, and it worked out wonderfully.
-It is such an economical way to stay.
+It is such an economical way to stay and a great option for budget travelers and family holidays.
 This whole 2 bedroom, 2 bath home with a washer and dryer and full kitchen cost us less than one hotel room would of, and because there were 4 of us, we would have been forced to book two hotel rooms.
 What a savings!

 If you’re heading to other places in Europe, here are some more posts you don’t want to miss!
 You can check out our entire Europe Travel Gallery to see all of our posts and helpful info.